 The Company has evaluated the U.S. Distribution Agreement in accordance with ASU 606, Revenue for Contracts from Customers.
 At the inception, the Company identified one distinct performance obligation.
-The Company determined that the performance obligation is the conduct of the HOPE-3, Phase III clinical study.
+The Company determined that the performance obligation is the conduct of the HOPE-3, Phase 3 clinical study.

-The Company determined the initial transaction price totaled \$30.0 million, which was the upfront payment fee.
+The Company determined the transaction price totaled \$40.0 million, which was the upfront payment of \$30.0 million and \$10.0 million milestone payment.
 The Company has excluded any future milestone or shared revenue payments from this transaction price to date based on probability.
-The Company has allocated the total \$30.0 million initial transaction price to its one distinct performance obligation.
-Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study to determine the extent of progress towards completion.
+The Company has allocated the \$40.0 million transaction price to its one distinct performance obligation.
+Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study, Cohort A arm, to determine the extent of progress towards completion.
 Under this method, the transaction price is recognized over the contract's entire performance period using a cost percentage per patient visit relative to the total estimated cost of patient visits.

-For the three months ended March 31, 2023, the Company recognized approximately \$3.0 million as revenue.
-In relation to the U.S. Distribution Agreement, as of March 31, 2023, the Company recorded approximately \$19.0 million as current deferred revenue and approximately \$5.4 million as deferred revenue, net of current portion, on the Company's condensed consolidated balance sheets.
+For the three months ended June 30, 2024, the Company recognized approximately \$4.0 million as revenue compared to approximately \$3.9 million for the three months ended June 30, 2023.
+For the six months ended June 30, 2024, the Company recognized approximately \$8.9 million as revenue compared to approximately \$6.9 million for the six months ended June 30, 2023.
+In relation to the U.S. Distribution Agreement, as of June 30, 2024, the Company recorded approximately \$3.4 million as current deferred revenue on the Company's condensed consolidated balance sheets.